modularizer/google-photos-slideshow/README.md

 NOTE: this project is in no way affiliated with or sponsored by Google Photos.

+A **simple** and **easy** way to view your Google Photos in a Live and collaborative communal slideshow.
+* Slideshow auto-updates as users add photos to your Google Photos album
+* Anyone viewing the slideshow can control it (pause/play, next/previous, speed control)

 ## Quickstart
 ### Option 1 : Python install (preferred)
 #### Install